MMLab-CU/CLUE/doc/source/formatting.rst

     Format a value ``v`` using a user-provided formatter ``fmt`` into a string with *minimum* ``width``.

     The produced string is of length at least ``width``.
 When the actual content contains less than ``width`` characters, it will be adjusted to the right (by default) or to the left (if ``leftjust`` is explicitly set to ``true``).

+.. cpp:function:: std::string fmt::c_sprintf(fmt, ...)

+    For those who prefer to use ``sprintf``-like syntax, we also provide ``fmt::c_sprintf`` function, which wraps the built-in ``snprintf`` and produce a standard string.

+    :note: Like the built-in ``snprintf``, this is not type-safe.
+It just makes the use a bit more convenient, as it produces a standard string instead of asking for a pre-allocated buffer.

 Let's look at some examples: